elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-dietary-recommendations-according-to-the-eatwell-plate.md

 url: /learn/nursing/questions/what-are-the-dietary-recommendations-according-to-the-eatwell-plate
 score: -1.0
 related_article1:
-    id: 169728
+    id: 169714
-    title: How does osteoporosis affect bone density and fracture risk?
+    title: >-
+        How does the esophagus use peristaltic waves to function?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-osteoporosis-affect-bone-density-and-fracture-risk
+    url: /learn/nursing/questions/how-does-the-esophagus-use-peristaltic-waves-to-function
 related_article2:
-    id: 169724
+    id: 169712
-    title: What is referred pain and what are some common examples?
+    title: >-
+        Explain the process of waste and water removal in the kidneys.
     subject: Nursing
-    url: /learn/nursing/questions/what-is-referred-pain-and-what-are-some-common-examples
+    url: /learn/nursing/questions/explain-the-process-of-waste-and-water-removal-in-the-kidneys
 related_article3:
-    id: 169724
+    id: 169706
-    title: What is referred pain and what are some common examples?
+    title: >-
+        What are the ID verification requirements for an exam?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-referred-pain-and-what-are-some-common-examples
+    url: /learn/nursing/questions/what-are-the-id-verification-requirements-for-an-exam
 related_article4:
-    id: 169708
+    id: 169704
-    title: Describe the flow of blood through the right atrium and ventricle of the heart.
+    title: >-
+        What is the structure of a multiple choice question in an exam format?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-flow-of-blood-through-the-right-atrium-and-ventricle-of-the-heart
+    url: /learn/nursing/questions/what-is-the-structure-of-a-multiple-choice-question-in-an-exam-format
 related_article5:
-    id: 169707
+    id: 169717
-    title: How should time be managed during an exam under closed book conditions?
+    title: >-
+        What is the impact of testosterone on the reproductive system?
     subject: Nursing
-    url: /learn/nursing/questions/how-should-time-be-managed-during-an-exam-under-closed-book-conditions
+    url: /learn/nursing/questions/what-is-the-impact-of-testosterone-on-the-reproductive-system
 ---

 &nbsp;